alonsosilvaallende/2024-06-27-Presentation-LLMs-Playing-Mixed-Strategy-Nash-Equilibrium-Games/README.md

 # 2024-06-27-Presentation-LLMs-Playing-Mixed-Strategy-Nash-Equilibrium-Games

 Presentation given at the [2024 LINCS Annual Workshop](https://www.lincs.fr/2024-lincs-annual-workshop-with-its-scientific-committee/).

+It is based on the paper [Large Language Models Playing Mixed Strategy Nash Equilibrium Games](https://arxiv.org/abs/2406.10574).

 *The video recording of the presentation will be posted soon.*